-I'm a physics major who graduated from Texas Christian University with a B.S in Physics in May 2025.
+I'm a passionate researcher who graduated from Texas Christian University with a B.S in Physics in May 2025.
 I've been actively involved in a variety of project, including computational, solid state, and atomic physics.

 My previous research endeavors include working as an undergraduate research assistant at Texas Christian University, where I studied surface properties of nanocrystalline oxides through spectroscopy, while also engineering UHV components to enable cathodoluminescence imaging.
 I have presented my research at various APS conferences around Texas and won multiple best presenter awards.